minzdat/LVGL-ILI9341-ControlCenter/README.md

 You can clone it using Git: git clone https://github.com/lvgl/lvgl.git

-Alternatively, download the latest version directly from GitHub.
+Alternatively, download lvgl 8.3.6 version compatible with Squareline 1.4.0 in my this repository.
+It has been calibrated and can be used immediately without Configuration[ui_project_1_lvgl_v8-3-6/libraries/lvgl]

 ### Configuration